Sunday Morning (Mitch James song)

 "Sunday Morning" is a song by New Zealand musician Mitch James.
-Originally intended as the lead single from his second album, it was released on 22 November 2019.
-The song was a hit in New Zealand, becoming the 13th most successful New Zealand song in 2020.
+Originally intended as the lead single from his second album, it was released on 22 November 2019 and was a hit in New Zealand, becoming the 13th most successful New Zealand song in 2020.

 Background and writing

 The song was written in August 2018 in Sydney, alongside Australian production duo DNA, who cowrote the song with James.
-The song was inspired by events in James' personal life, and describe the break-up of a long-term relationship.
+The composition was inspired by events in James' personal life, and describes the break-up of a long-term relationship.
 James was inspired to write about the feelings of being used at the end of the relationship, and incorporated the imagery of sinners going to church on Sunday mornings.
 After recording, the song was mixed by Simon Gooding at Roundhead Studios.

 Composition

 "Sunday Morning" is a pop song, that describes the difficulties of wanting to be in a relationship with someone who has major differences and differences in values.